h2non/rocky/README.md

 For most cases you will only use `.use()`, but for particular modifications only for the forwarded traffic, this middleware can be useful.

+Note: this middleware is only valid for HTTP traffic.

 #### rocky#useResponse(...middleware)
 Alias: `useOutgoing`

 Use a middleware for the outgoing response traffic of the forwarded request.

 This middleware stack is useful to handle intercept and modify server responses before sending it to the end client in the other side of the proxy.

+Note: this middleware is only valid for HTTP traffic.

+#### rocky#useWs(...middleware)
+Alias: `useWebsocket()`

+Use a WebSocket specific middleware.
+Middleware chain will be executed on every incoming WebSocket connection.

 #### rocky#useFor(name, ...middleware)